esl/MongooseIM/doc/modules/mod_jingle_sip.md

 ###### 1.3.1 Terminating an accepted call

 The easiest scenario is when the call was accepted as in [1.2](#12-signaling-session-accept-to-other-xmpp-user-via-sip-proxy).
-In this case one of the users sends a `session-terminate` Jingle action with reason `success`.
+In this case one of the users sends a `session-terminate` Jingle action with a reason `success`.
 This is translated to a SIP `BYE` request with `to` and `from` headers set appropriately - `from` is the user who wants to terminate the call and `to` is the user on the other end of the session.
 The `BYE` request is sent to the SIP Proxy and then to the other user in a similar way to session acceptance.